Masala Herb

 The first time I came across a papaya was in the Caribbeans on our family trip back in 1998.

-At the time Papaya was considered quite an exotic fruit in central Europe, it was practically not available.
+At the time, papaya was considered quite an exotic fruit in Central Europe, it was practically not available.

-So when my parents bought a ripe orange papaya in a charming market on the island Guadeloupe, cut open and gave us to try, I was disappointed.
+So when my parents bought a ripe orange papaya in a charming market on the island of Guadeloupe, cut open and gave us to try, I was disappointed.

-Honestly, I didn’t like the flavor and I am still not much a fan.
+Honestly, I didn't like the flavor, and I am still not much a fan.

 Yet we have Papaya trees producing fruits at times and then, of course, I keep the health benefits in mind, so I do eat papaya.